ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-06-24 - Episode 14: Global AI - The Podcast

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/0nxb911j7W4).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/0nxb911j7W4).

 Hear from the team - [Akanksha](https://twitter.com/akankshamalik96), [Arafat](https://twitter.com/arafattehsin), [JK](https://twitter.com/jernej_kavka) and [Somy](https://twitter.com/SomyAyazi) - who run the podcast as they explore lessons learned from creating and running a podcast, including finding guests through to the challenges of recording when everyone is in different locations.